hyee/dbcli/README.md

 DBCLI supports multiple database platforms(oracle,mysql,db2,etc), default is `Oracle`.

 To permanently change the preferred platform other than `Oracle`, run `set -p <platform>` after launching the console.
-For example, `set -p database db2`
+For example, `set -p platform db2`

 Without the `-p` option, the change only takes affect on current console window.
-Type `set database` to see all available options.
+Type `set platform` to see all available options.

 Quick Start
 -----------------------